WordPress Installation on Debian 12 with the LAMP Stack and PHP 8

 Creating the database with a user

-We connect to the database:
+We will connect to the database:

 javiercruces@IWEB:~$ sudo mysql -u root -p